mono/website/archived/accessibility_gitsvn_workflow.md

 -   Uncomment lines that you want to appear in the commit message by deleting the leading "#" (delete any extra blank lines, too)
 -   Type escape then "ZZ" to save your message, exit vim, and complete the commit

-### For those "oh crap" moments: undoing a git commit
+### For those "oh no" moments: undoing a git commit

 Uh oh, you accidentally made a commit to the wrong git branch!
 Or, you realized at the last minute that this change you were about to dcommit to SVN is not correct.
 Or you accidentally did a git-style commit directly to master, because you forgot to checkout your feature branch.
 Let's fix that!